IanTeda/the_road_to_react/notes/01_fundamentals.md

 - When a state gets mutated, the component with the state and all child components will re-render.
 - When an (event) handler is passed as props from a parent component to its child component, it becomes a callback handler.
 - React props are always passed down the component tree and therefore functions that are passed down as callback handlers in props can be used to communicate up the component tree.
 - Knowing where to instantiate state in React is important.
-State should always be there where all components which depend on the state can read (via props) and update (via callback handler) it
+State should always be there where all components which depend on the state can read (via props) and update (via callback handler) it.
+- HTML elements do not know the React state, so we need to sync the two by using the HTML `value` tag.